-- Construction costs for additional facilities/ extensions, adaptations or alterations which are required to meet the needs of the development - · Finance to ensure that the health services have the appropriate infrastructure available to deliver their service commitments.
+- required to meet the needs of the development - deliver their service commitments.

 Warwick District's acute and community health services are provided by the South Warwickshire NHS Foundation Trust (SWFT); they also provide for the healthcare needs of the population of Stratford District.
 Accordingly, developer contributions are also sought from residential development in both of these localities in order to enable the appropriate and timely delivery of healthcare infrastructure / services across South Warwickshire.